 The small islands of the Caribbean are especially vulnerable to the impact of natural hazards.
-Within the past two decades the region has experienced repeated loss from hurricanes and associated wind, rain and surge storm damage, volcanic eruptions, landslides, flooding and droughts.
-These events have opened a window of opportunity to foster greater attention to disaster management and response measures; as a result member states, aided by the considerable efforts made by CDERA and its development partners, have been building their disaster preparedness and response capabilities.
+Within the past three decades the region has experienced repeated loss from hurricanes and associated wind, rain and surge storm damage, volcanic eruptions, landslides, flooding and droughts.
+These events continue to be the catalyst for greater attention to disaster management and response measures; as a result member states, aided by the considerable efforts made by CDEMA and its development partners, have been building their disaster preparedness and response capabilities.

-Disaster management policies have been adopted in nearly all CDERA Participating States, however, existing disaster management policy framework and contingency plans are limited in scope in that plans only provide guidelines for a response at the national agenda level; few National Plans include contingencies for triggering regional and international emergency response.
+Disaster management policies have been adopted in nearly all CDEMA Participating States, however, existing disaster management policy framework and contingency plans are limited in scope in that plans only provide guidelines for a response at the national agenda level; few National Plans include contingencies for triggering regional and international emergency response.
 Where procedures for external assistance have been established, a common organizational structure and control method for the management of personnel, equipment, and supplies is desirable.
-National plans need to include the roles and responsibilities of international and regional agencies and organizations such as the CDRU, SUMA, NGOs etc. Where the support of such agencies is incorporated in the national plan, the roles and responsibilities of said agencies need to be more clearly defined.
+National plans need to include the triggering of the Regional Response Mechanism (RRM) and the roles and responsibilities of the deployment teams of the RRM such as the CDRU, CDAC, COST and RNAT etc.